 to pay one uniform proportion of their military expenditure.

 In the first of these propositions I cordially concur.
 No success in war, but rather disaster, would be likely to ensue from scattering the land forces of the empire over the numerous outlying possessions of a great maritime and colonizing State, such as Great Britain.
 Her colonial dominion rests on her naval supremacy.
-The mistress of the seas is mistress of the seas, it is not forts or garrisons which will save her Colonies.
+The mistress of the seas is mistress of whatever Colonies she pleases to hold or to take; and if ever she ceases to he mistress of the seas, it is not forts or carrisons which will save her Colonies.